-This course covers written, oral and nonverbal communications.
-Topics include the application of communication principles to the production of clear, correct, and logically organized faxes, e-mail, memos, letters, resumes, reports, and other business communications.
+This course covers written, oral, and nonverbal communications.
+Topics include the application of communication principles to the production of clear, correct, and logically organized business communications.

 Eligible for ENG 101 or OAD 131 with a minimum grade of C.

 BUS 241: PRINCIPLES OF ACCOUNTING I